araujodm/RoboND-Kinematics-Project/writeup_template.md

     T0_EE = T0_1 * T1_2 * T2_3 * T3_4 * T4_5 * T5_6 * T6_EE

+Before define each rotation matrix, I have reviewed the concept by watching from www.khanacademy.org.
+See some examples on these screenshots:

 6. Fill in the `IK_server.py` with your Inverse Kinematics code.